tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - Entries keep their existing Recommended column "Y" and "N" entries.

-- Update note on the recommended column with text in {{rec-note}}.
+- Update note on the Recommended column with text in {{rec-note}}.

 # TLS HashAlgorithm Registry

 Though TLS 1.0 and TLS 1.1 were deprecated {{!RFC8996}}, TLS 1.2 will
 be in use for some time.
-In order to refect the changes in the Recommended column allocation, IANA SHALL update the TLS HashAlgorithm Registry registry as follows:
+In order to reflect the changes in the Recommended column allocation, IANA SHALL update the TLS HashAlgorithm Registry registry as follows: